HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 HCS is required to adopt the VDOE model that defines "cell phone-free education" as the age-appropriate elimination or restriction of cell phones and other electronic devices (including smartwatches, tablets, and similar devices capable of sending and receiving messages) across all schools.
 HCS believes that limiting cell phone use during the school day will not only reduce distractions and enhance learning opportunities but will also encourage students to build stronger, more supportive relationships with one another.
 Increased student engagement and positive connections foster a sense of belonging for all students, directly supporting our goal of creating safe, nurturing environments in every school.

-The VDOE guidance mandates that cell phones and electronic devices must remain off and stored away throughout the instructional day (from bell to bell).
+Virginia law now mandates that cell phones and electronic devices must remain off and stored away throughout the instructional day (from bell to bell).
+However, current policy and practices in our schools are not expected to change.
 This instructional period begins when students enter their first class or study block and concludes when they leave their final class of the day.
 “Stored” is specifically defined in the state guidance as keeping the cell phone or personal electronic device off the student’s person, meaning it should not be in pockets or worn on the body.

-The guidance provides schools with several storage options, such as keeping devices in a backpack, bag, locker, or other designated areas within the school or classroom.
+The guidance provided by the Virginia Department of Education gives schools several storage options, such as keeping devices in a backpack, bag, locker, or other designated areas within the school or classroom.
 Personal devices must remain stored away during all instructional times, including restroom breaks, lunch, and hallway transitions between classes.
 Use of these devices is strictly prohibited during these periods.

-The current HCS policy has permitted secondary students to carry devices, such as cell phones and headphones, on their person, allowing access during lunch and instructional breaks.
-However, due to new guidance from VDOE, this aspect of our policy will need to change.
-Additionally, the current HCS policy permitted students to bring their own devices for instructional purposes.
-Under the new guidance, this practice will no longer be allowed.
-Students will now be expected to use only HCS-issued technology for all instructional activities.
+The current HCS policy had already prohibited students from carrying devices, such as cell phones and headphones, on their person.
+Under the new law, this practice will be continued.
+Students will be expected to use only HCS-issued technology for all instructional activities.

-What type of devices are included in the new policy?
+What type of devices are included in the Policy JP?

 Devices that connect via Wi-Fi or cellular data, including (but not limited to) the following, are restricted under this policy: